williamoberg/godot-mono-preloader/README.md

 - Make sure that the "patchDirectory" string in AssemblyResolver.cs matches your patch folder's name.

-- Make sure that the "mainScenePath" string in Preload.cs matches the path to to the mainScene in your patch.
+- Make sure that the "mainScenePath" string in Preload.cs matches the path to to the main scene in your patch.

 - The patch/mod should ideally be created in a separate project, otherwise there might be some assembly conflicts because of the way Godot handles assemblies.